yorkshire-pudding/date_repeat_entity/README.txt

 the new series.
 In this case the module provides a warning to the user if referenced entities, associated with the current date entity, may be affected.

+Note: The module includes code that specifically targets 'node' entities.
+However, many of the functions have written generically so that they will work with other entity types.

 -- REQUIREMENTS --

 The following modules must be installed and enabled for this module to work: